- About the College

 Program Educational Objectives

-Graduates of the Mechanical Engineering program will be able to:
+Graduates of the mechanical engineering program will attain:

-- communicate effectively with a variety of audiences and work efficiently with people of various backgrounds.
+- Recognition for their ability to communicate effectively with a variety of audiences and to work with people of various backgrounds.

-By the time of graduation, students majoring in Mechanical Engineering will:
+By the time of graduation, students majoring in mechanical engineering will have: